Kelu01/Chemfuser/README.md

 ## Project Layout and Directory Overview

-The following directories and files contain the key components of the Chem_Fuser project:
+The following directories and files contain the key components of the Chemfuser project:

 - `model.py` – Core model implementation, including the transformer-based diffusion architecture and sampling logic.
 - `vocab.py` – SMILES vocabulary management and tokenization functions.